spring-projects/spring-integration-aws/README.md

 The `DynamoDbMetadataStore`, a `ConcurrentMetadataStore` implementation, is provided to keep the metadata for Spring Integration components in the distributed Amazon DynamoDB store.
 The implementation is based on a simple table with `KEY` and `VALUE` attributes, both are string types and the `KEY` is primary key of the table.
-By default the `SpringIntegrationMetadataStore` table is used and it is created during `DynamoDbMetaDataStore` initialization if that doesn't exist yet.
+By default, the `SpringIntegrationMetadataStore` table is used, and it is created during `DynamoDbMetaDataStore` initialization if that doesn't exist yet.
 The `DynamoDbMetadataStore` can be used for the `KinesisMessageDrivenChannelAdapter` as a cloud-based `cehckpointStore`.

 For testing application with the `DynamoDbMetadataStore` you can use [Dynalite][] NPM module.